 As homebuyers approach the mortgage process, the options can become an alphabet soup of industry acronyms and terms: fixed-rate, ARM, 30-year, jumbo, FHA, Fannie Mae, USDA, and the list goes on and on.
-Each loan product has its unique benefits and qualifications.
-If you have ever served in our country's armed forces, a loan from the Veterans Administration may be your best option.
+Each loan product has its unique benefits and qualifications, and some apply to certain individuals but not others.
+For some individuals planning to purchase a Nashville area home who have served in the country's armed forces, a loan from the Veterans Administration may be a valid option.

-The VA Loan originated as part of the GI Bill of Rights, passed in 1944 and signed into law by Franklin D. Roosevelt.
-The intention of the law was to provide a series of benefits to returning servicemen and women, including education and home loan benefits.
-Today the VA Loan benefit is available for servicemen and women who meet the following criteria:
+First off, what is a VA home loan?
+The Veteran Affairs home loan originated as part of the GI Bill of Rights, passed in 1944 and signed into law by Franklin D. Roosevelt.
+The intention of the law was to provide a series of benefits to returning service members, including education and home loan benefits.
+Wondering how to apply for a VA home loan?
+Today the VA loan benefit is available for military service members who meet the following criteria:

 - Served on active duty with a discharge other than dishonorable.